Roundup · Updated: August 2026

 The honest line: auto-post vs human-in-loop

 The alert-and-draft tools give up that convenience to keep you safe.
-F5Bot just emails you.
-Buska, Octolens, and EaseClaw go further and draft the reply, but a human still reads it and presses send, so nothing posts that you did not approve.
+F5Bot and Syften just alert you.
+Buska, Octolens, SubredditSignals, and EaseClaw go further and draft the reply, but a human still reads it and presses send, so nothing posts that you did not approve.
 It is slower, and yes, it is more work.
 It is also the only version of this that does not put your account at risk, which is why every camp-two tool here says, in some form, that the human sends.

 EaseClaw draws that line hard: it monitors, scores, and drafts, and then it stops.
 It never auto-posts, which is confirmed on our own site and is a hard product rule, not a setting you can flip.
-If you want the fuller set of trade-offs against specific tools, we keep honest comparisons for Buska, Octolens, ReplyGuy, and more in the comparisons hub.
+If you want the fuller set of trade-offs against specific tools, we keep honest comparisons for Buska, Octolens, Syften, ReplyGuy, and more in the comparisons hub.

 A cautionary tale